djong1/adf_filetransfer/README.md

 - Use Lastmodified alligned with your schedule to prevent same files to be copied multiple times (reliabilty / costs / performance)
 - Use a trigger based schedule, so only trigger the pipeline when a file is published / present (costs)
 - Use filters in time based triggers (costs)
 - Delete the file in the source after copy is completed in seperate activity
+- Use parameters to reduce the number of pipelines needed

 ### Lastmodified